grafana/tanka/docs/docs/garbage-collection.md

 resource.
 This is used to identify those which are missing from the local state in the future.

-Because the label causes a `diff` for every single object in your cluster and not everybody wants this, it needs to be explicitly enabled.
-To do so, add the following field to your `spec.json`:
+Because the label causes a `diff` for every single object in your environment and not everybody wants this, it needs to be explicitly enabled.
+To do so, apply the following diff to your `spec.json`:

 ```diff
 {